leo0-07/dStorage/README.md

 I have some time studying various tecnologic related sciences and aspects.

-During a long time i teach use, administration and development with varios UNIX Like operating systems.
+During a long time i teach use, administration and development with some UNIX Like operating systems.

 Excuse some troubles in my codes, i try be better....

 Grateful.
-Special thanks to python comunity for the oportunity to try colaborate.
+Special thanks to python comunity for the oportunity to colaborate.
-Excuse for my troublrd in pakage construction, i need more pratice and for me is hard to restart on the right way.
-Some lectures are not clearly for my compreension, and i only can sey forgive for my limitations.
+Excuse for my troublrd in package construction, i need more pratice and for me is hard to restart on the right way.
+Some lectures are not clearly for my compreension, and i only can say forgive me for my limitations.

 [**Website for my courses and studies:**](http://www.asl-sl.com.br)